HajaSChilds/100-days-of-code/log.md

 # 100 Days Of Code - Log

+# Day 31: May 21, 2020

+**Today's Progress**:  Worked on the Javascript Bottega Diner Project and UML Class Diagrams

+**Thoughts:** The Bottega Diner Project is almost finished but its still tricky deciding how to get the returns correctly.
+It seemed pretty well defined with classes from the beginning but the data dependencies are becoming circular lol.
+Created a Twitter Mockup Class Diagram UML which was pretty interesting.
+I'm wondering if I used a class diagram for this project if it would have been easier.
+I am grateful for the Lodash library it saved me having to add a bunch of extra code.

+**Link(s) to work:** [Bottega Diner Menu Project](https://github.com/HajaSChilds/bottega-diner)

 # Day 30: May 20, 2020

 **Today's Progress**:  Worked on the Javascript Bottega Diner Project and Python Exercises in Classes, Objects and Inheritance.